Disabilities & Our Inclusive Environment

 Camp Yofi is a one-of-a-kind program for Jewish families with children with autism spectrum disorder between the ages of 6 and 13.

-For additional information about disabilities and inclusion support at Ramah Darom please contact:
+For additional information about disabilities and inclusive support at Ramah Darom please contact email@example.com.

-Interested in working on our summer camp disabilities and inclusion support staff?
+Interested in working on our summer camp disabilities and inclusive support staff?
 Click here to learn more.

 The Henry and Annette Gibson Tikvah Program at Ramah Darom is supported by generous grants from The Ruderman Family Foundation, The Foundation for Jewish Camp, The Harry and Jeanette Weinberg Foundation, The Greater Atlanta Jewish Abilities Alliance and individual donors.
 All size donations are appreciated.